or

 Like Dashlane, 1Password lets you store unlimited passwords.
 You can also use 1Password’s 1 GB of storage (available for every member of the Family or Team plan) to store other sensitive data such as addresses, financial accounts, credit cards, etc. Business plan users get up to 5 GB of storage per person.

 1Password also has secure notes, which let you store sensitive information such as Wi-Fi passwords.
 Like Dashlane, you can share them, even with non-Password users.
 To share an item, select it and then set the expiration time and recipient email.
-For security purposes, only a verified email address can open the shared item.
+Only a verified email address can open the shared item for security purposes.

 Overall, Dashlane and 1Password have comparable data storage options, with 1Password offering more storage for its Business users.
 In terms of sharing, 1Password is the clear winner, as you can share items with those who don’t have a 1Password account.
 It also offers expiration time, which Dashlane doesn’t.